-In college football’s second Christmas Day game since 2021, Ball State couldn’t open the gift it desired.
-After winning its first bowl game in school history last December, the Cardinals couldn’t complete the follow-up act in the TaxAct Camellia Bowl.
+In college football’s second Christmas Day game since 2003, Ball State couldn’t open the gift it desired most.
+After winning its first bowl game in school history last December, the Cardinals were unable complete the follow-up act in the TaxAct Camellia Bowl.

 Georgia State routed Ball State in the second half to secure a 51-20 victory in Montgomery, AL. The Panthers utilized a pair of defensive touchdowns and phenomenal two-way play by dual threat quarterback Darren Grainger to lock up their their second consecutive bowl trophy and third in program history.
 Grainger claimed MVP honors behind a season-high 122 rushing yards and 203 passing yards on an accurate 15-of-19 showing.

 The Cardinals senior-heavy roster operated without their main star, five-time All-MAC selection Justin Hall.
 Hall was a catch away from becoming the standalone leader for most consecutive games with a reception in college football history, but an injury kept him sidelined from attaining that feat in Montgomery.
 Even without the FBS active leader in receptions, Ball State managed to jump-start the passing attack early.
 Longtime quarterback Drew Plitt opened his final game with a 56-yard touchdown pass to Jayshon Jackson to hand the Cardinals an early 7-0 advantage.